rowan-mcalpin/xenith/docs/pages/basic-usage.md

 OnStop is called *once* when the OpMode is stopped.

-**NOTE:** *NEVER* move motors, servos, etc in this function.
+**NOTE:** *NEVER* move motors, servos, etc. in this function.
 There should be no loops in this function, and should finish as quickly as possible.

 ## Creating a Subsystem